 One of the great aspects of Components is flexibility.
 When you attach a Component to a GameObject, there are different values or

-See in Glossary in the Component that can be adjusted in the editor while building a game, or by scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
+Properties in the Component that can be adjusted in the editor while building a game, or by scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary when running the game.
 There are two main types of Properties: Values and References.